PIPELINE CLEANING IN THE LIQUID PROCESS INDUSTRIES

 For example, paint manufacturers producing a different shade of paint will often clean the lines between batches to prevent colour-mixing.

-Pipeline cleaning is often a time-consuming and wasteful process.
+Sanitary and hygienic pipeline cleaning is often a time-consuming and wasteful process.
 Not only is product wasted during the first stage of cleaning procedures, but water and chemicals can be used in large quantities to ensure cleanliness.
 Additionally, companies that use hot water will have to heat the water, which will use large amounts of energy.

 Many companies will benefit from reducing the amount of time spent on cleaning procedures and reducing the amount of waste product they create.